python-namibia/python-namibia.github.io-2016/pages/call-for-papers.md

 permalink: "/cfp/"
 ---

-The call for proposals is now open.
+The call for proposals will close on the 15th of December.
 If you would like to give a talk and/or a workshop please [submit a proposal](https://docs.google.com/forms/d/1rJ3uQSj6-eC9-slrAV1NGhc2BrxgdGzaQBhTX0wsZ-E/viewform).